 If you think that you are eligible for an M.A. but have not been contacted, or if you took your B.A. many years ago and decide now that you need the M.A., please contact the Praelector’s Office on 01223 338404 or firstname.lastname@example.org

-Graduation for Ph.D., M.Phil., MBA, M.B., M.Math and MASt is not automatic and you must formally apply for the ceremony of your choice once your degree has been approved.
+Graduation for Ph.D., M.Phil., MBA, M.B., M.Math, MASt and LL.M. is not automatic and you must formally apply for the ceremony of your choice once your degree has been approved.

-Once an application has been made, further details will be sent/emailed to you nearer to your chosen ceremony date.
+Once you have been registered for a Congregation, further details will be sent/emailed to you nearer to your chosen ceremony date.
 If you apply for the degree in absence, the degree certificate will be sent to you shortly after the ceremony date.